gmag11/WifiLocation/README.md

 You need a google API key to validate against Google.
 Navigate to [Google Developers Console](https://console.developers.google.com/apis) to enable GeoLocation API.
 Without this API key you will get an error as response.

+Go to https://developers.google.com/maps/documentation/geolocation/intro to learn how to create an API key.

 That API key has to be provided to WifiLocation class contructor like a String.

 Once WifiLocation object is created, you can get location calling `getGeoFromWiFi()`.